 All it takes is Mercury Retrograde for a healthy, natural fantasy about a former flame to cross the line into serious deliberations of getting back together with an ex.
 We know because we’ve been there.
 In most cases, it’s important to remember that you broke up for a *reason* and you may be viewing the relationship through rose-colored glasses, omitting the bad memories and clinging to the divine.
 But sometimes, if circumstances have shifted and you’ve undergone personal growth, the question may not be so absurd after all.

-You can roll your eyes at the on-again, off-again nature of celebrity romances (ahem, Liam and Miley; Jelena), but sometimes these reconciliations seem to work out.
-Take Justin Timberlake and Jessica Biel for example—the pair began dating in 2007, split up in 2011, were married in 2012, and have a baby together.
-Adam Levine and Behati Prinsloo also took a break back in 2014, dated other people, and are now married and expecting a child.
+You can roll your eyes at the on-again, off-again nature of celebrity romances (ahem, Cardi B and Offset), but sometimes these reconciliations seem to work out.
+Take Justin Timberlake and Jessica Biel for example—the pair began dating in 2007, split up in 2011, were married in 2012, and now have a 7-year-old son together.
+Adam Levine and Behati Prinsloo also took a break back in 2014, dated other people, and are now happily-married parents.
 Even Prince William and Kate Middleton took time out from the relationship before making it official in front of 1,900 of their closest friends.

 So, yes, it clearly can be done.
 To find out how, and when you should or shouldn’t consider getting back with your old flame, we called up two relationship experts.
 Here’s what we learned.

 1. Feeling lonely or broke aren’t reasons to get back together.

 Toni Coleman, a psychotherapist specializing in relationship coaching, warns that if you’re considering a reunion because you don’t want to be alone or because you’re short on cash, take a pause.
 “I emphasize the importance of thinking about why you want to get back with your ex.
 This is important because if reasons include fear of being alone, financial concerns, and/or a belief you won’t find anyone else, these are red flags that suggest they should give their decision more time and thought,” she said.